philrz/super/docs/formats/bsup.md

 ```

 Bit 7 of the frame code must be zero as it defines version 0
-of the Super Binary stream format.
-If a future version of Super Binary
+of the BSUP stream format.
+If a future version of BSUP
-arises, bit 7 of future Super Binary frames will be 1.
+arises, bit 7 of future BSUP frames will be 1.
-Super Binary version 0 readers must ignore and skip over such frames using the
+BSUP version 0 readers must ignore and skip over such frames using the
 `len` field, which must survive future versions.
-Any future versions of Super Binary must be able to integrate version 0 frames
+Any future versions of BSUP must be able to integrate version 0 frames
 for backward compatibility.

 Following the frame code is its encoded length followed by a "frame payload"